A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Numerical Experiments

 Adding 1-Tree Cycle Walks accelerates the convergence to equilibrium.
-It appears that nine 1-Tree Cycle Walks for each 2-Tree Cycle Walk is a good choice because we do not see improvement by adding more 1-tree Cycle Walk steps, and these types of steps don't make any changes to the associated partition.
+It appears that nine 1-Tree Cycle Walks for each 2-Tree Cycle Walk is a good choice because we do not see improvement by adding more 1-tree Cycle Walk steps, and these types of steps do not make any changes to the associated partition.
 There are a number of possible explanations for this effect.
 More investigations are needed to understand, but two possible mechanisms that likely contribute to this improvement of the 9:1 ratio come to mind.
 First, it is possible that some tree configurations are not advantageous for producing proposals that exchange large to medium numbers of vertices, which are then accepted in the Metropolization step.
-The 1-Tree Cycle ensures that the tree structure inside each district changes substantially over time.
+The 1-Tree Cycle Walk ensures that the tree structure inside each district changes substantially over time.
 Secondly, as already mentioned, one strength of the RECOM methods is that each proposal for how to split the two districts being merged is independent of the previous configuration of the districts, conditioned on the other changed districts.
 This means that each step has a high degree of independence.
 This is less true of the 2-Tree Cycle Walk on its own.
-However, since the 1-Tree Cycle Walk in isolation has the uniform measure on spanning trees as its stationary measure, it can be used to increase the decoration between successive states of the spanning forests after a 2-Tree Cycle Walk proposal.
+However, since the 1-Tree Cycle Walk in isolation has the uniform measure on spanning trees as its stationary measure, it can be used to decorrelate internal tree states between successive 2-Tree Cycle Walk proposals.